- A Y chromosome makes you male.

 - The short poem, "It's Easy As XYY", refers to this trope, linking an extra Y chromosome to violence.

 - In "Sam, Soren and Ed," a short story by Guy Vanderhaeghe, Ed describes another character, whom he first sees aggressively practising martial arts, as an “extra-Y-chromosome type.”
-After a confrontation with his estranged wife, Ed almost has to fight the man, but the police show up and diffuse the situation.
+After a confrontation with his estranged wife, Ed almost has to fight the man, but the police show up and defuse the situation.

 - In Slow Motion Riot, by Peter Blauner, Andrea refers to a character who seems to "love to do crimes" as acting like someone with an extra Y chromosome.